 One of my favorite rhododendron varieties is Rhododendron yakushimanum ‘Yaku Angel’.
-It has wonderful white, felt-like new growth and soft brown hairs under the leaves called indumentum that feel like velvet to the touch.
+It has wonderful white, felt-like new growth and soft brown hairs under the leaves called indumentum that feels like velvet to the touch.
 The flowers are light pink in bud and open to white.
 It is a beautiful shrub in the garden at any season, whether in bloom or not.
 The new rhododendron ‘Dark Lord’ is a very compact, burgundy-flowered variety that is also exceptionally beautiful and reliably cold hardy.

 There are lots of great azaleas to choose from.
 One of the best for glowing spring color is the blazing orange-red-flowered ‘Fireball’.
 The popular azalea Bollywood™ is another much-sought variety that boasts cream and dark green variegated foliage in addition to bright red flowers.
-The classic azalea ‘Springtime’ is a more subdued cultivar with rich pink flowers that appear in midspring.
+The classic azalea ‘Springtime’ is a more subdued cultivar with rich pink flowers that appear in mid spring.

 Rhododendron and Azalea Culture

 Both rhododendrons and azaleas like a soil that is slightly on the acid side, a 5-6 pH should be good.
 They need a constant supply of moisture, but good drainage is essential.
 Their roots should never be saturated.